itfanr/awesome-stars/README.md

 - [react-native-macos](https://github.com/ptmt/react-native-macos) - React Native for macOS
 - [react](https://github.com/facebook/react) - A declarative, efficient, and flexible JavaScript library for building user interfaces.
 - [redislock](https://github.com/danielstjules/redislock) - Node distributed locking using redis
+- [hexo-theme-yilia](https://github.com/litten/hexo-theme-yilia) - 一个简洁优雅的hexo主题 ; A simple and elegant theme for hexo.
 - [cloud-filesystem](https://github.com/piglione73/cloud-filesystem) - A cloud filesystem.
 Supports locking and transactions.
 Can be backed by an S3 bucket and is not affected by eventual consistency issues.
 Can be mounted in Linux and Windows.
 - [hugcoday.github.com](https://github.com/hugcoday/hugcoday.github.com) - JSBlog 纯JavaScript博客
 - [Gokotta](https://github.com/Zhangdroid/Gokotta) - A simple music player built by electron and vue